-The interest rate for loans disbursed after July 1, 2016 is 3.76 for undergraduates who qualify for a Federal Direct Loan, with default and up front origination fees of 1.068% (for 2016-2017).
+The interest rate for loans disbursed after July 1, 2018 is 5.045% for undergraduates who qualify for a Federal Direct Loan, with default and up front origination fees of 1.062% (for loans made on or after October 1, 2018 and before October 1, 2019).
 No interest is charged on a subsidized loan for you while you are in school and during the grace and deferment periods.
 Subsidized loans are made based on financial need.
 Unsubsidized loans can be made to any otherwise qualified student, without regard to financial need.
 Interest is charged on these loans during in-school, grace, deferment and repayment periods.

 All potentially eligible undergraduate students are automatically considered and reviewed by the financial aid office based on the results of the FAFSA.